| Title: | Quantitative Analysis of Mass Spectrometry Data |

 value = "numeric")

-Replacement function for slot intensity
+Replacement function for slot intensity.

-signature(object = "AbstractMassObject")
+signature(object = "AbstractMassObject"):

-if length of intensity
+Returns TRUE if length of intensity is 0 or all

-values are 0.
+intensity values are 0.

-signature(x = "AbstractMassObject")
+signature(x = "AbstractMassObject"):

-Returns length of slot intensity
+Returns length of slot intensity.

-signature(x = "AbstractMassObject")
+signature(x = "AbstractMassObject"):

-Extented function for adding AbstractMassObject
+Extented function for adding AbstractMassObject object as a

 line to a specific plot.

-See lines
+See lines for details.

-signature(object = "AbstractMassObject")
+signature(object = "AbstractMassObject"):

-Accessor function for slot mass
+Accessor function for slot mass.

 signature(object = "AbstractMassObject",